allegheny-computer-science-100-01-f2019/final_exam/final_exam.md

 ### Question 6 [5 points]
 Suppose a Java class contains instance variables declared below.
 Assume the values of these variables have been assigned elsewhere in the program.
-Write a method that changes the number stored in the variable 'value' to the triple that number ('value' multiplied by three) but only if 'tripleUp' is true.
+Write a method called `setTriple` that changes the number stored in the variable 'value' to the triple that number ('value' multiplied by three) but only if 'tripleUp' is true.
 Nothing happens otherwise.
 Nothing is returned.

 ```
 private boolean tripleUp;